Saša Vidović: Return to Canada

-In 2015, he returned to the Canadian circuit to his former club Brantford to compete in the 2015 season.
+In 2015, he returned to the Canadian circuit to his former club, Brantford, to compete in the 2015 season.
 He recorded his first goal of the season on June 8, 2015, against Toronto Atomic.
 The team failed again to secure a postseason berth by finishing eleventh in the division.

 He re-signed with Brantford the following season.
 Vidović helped the club secure a playoff berth by finishing seventh in the top division.
 Brantford was eliminated from the playoff competition in the first round by Ukraine United.
 The 2017 season marked his fourth overall season with the Brantford organization.
 Throughout the campaign, he aided the club in securing another postseason berth for the second consecutive year.
 Their playoff journey concluded in the preliminary round after a defeat by Scarborough SC.

 Brantford re-signed Vidović for the 2018 season.
 The club had another playoff-producing season by securing the final playoff berth in the division.
 Ukraine United eliminated the team in the first round of the postseason.
 In 2020, he began the transition to the managerial side by being named the head coach for Brantford.

-After the merger between Hamilton with Brantford, he played with BGH City FC for the 2021 season.
+After the merger between Hamilton and Brantford, he played with BGH City FC for the 2021 season.
 He had another season with the hybrid team the following season.

 Managerial career

 In 2020, he served as the head coach for Brantford Galaxy in the Canadian Soccer League.
-For the second consecutive season, Brantford Galaxy concluded the season at the bottom of the standings and managed to dodge a winless season by winning their final match of the season.'
+For the second consecutive season, Brantford Galaxy finished at the bottom of the standings and avoided a winless season by winning their final match.'
 Vidović joined the Hamilton City coaching staff for the 2023 season when the organization became a single entity once more.